Spooghetti420/advent-of-code-2022/README.md

 I went about it with a recursive algorithm, but I'm sure it could've been cleaner than this.
 Anyway, I'm happy there wasn't much code to write today. :P

+### Day 14
+I ought to keep this one short, since I'm so late posting this it's infringing on my arrangements...!
+Today's puzzle was like those mobile games that let you play with sand: we simulate falling sand grains with solid surfaces, kind of using a cellular automaton sort of simulation.
+I personally kept a grid which represented the state of each square; the input data informed which cells became walls, and then the course of the simulation determines which cells become occupied by sand.
+In part 1, there was no floor, so eventually the particles would drop out into the abyss, and we had to determine when this would happen; I just repeatedly updated a particle until it fell way below the bottom of the 2D grid I was using, and then read off the number of iterations that had run; similarly, for part
+2, we had to track how many turns it took for the sand (with the sandbox now having a floor) to clog up the sand-spawning hole.

+I saw an interesting solution on YouTube which featured solid tiles as part of a `set`, and sand was repeeatedly simulated one grain at a time until it found a place to solidify before being added to the set of solid tiles.
+The coordinates of each solid tile were represented in the set, so at each loop the current grain of sand could use these known coordinates to compare against the locations it wished to move to at each update.
+This was quite a clean solution, but it didn't much occur to me.
+I thought it would be too slow and hard to work in case part 2 required a harder simulation than just solid and vacant... but I really ought to learn they don't bump it up quite so much in difficulty between parts as that...